Large Granny Square with Circle Centre

 ardennes fabric

-I bought this fabric in May, I think.
-It isn’t posh quality but it was less than £3 a metre, so I don’t care.
+I bought this poly cotton floral fabric in May, I think.
+It isn’t posh quality, but it was less than £3 a metre, so I don’t care.

 Ardennes dress fabric

-I made a bag out of it first and this week I hope to make a summer skirt.
-If, once I’ve finished, it looks good I will post some pictures.
-I should probably take a picture of the bag too.
-I have found what looks to be a good free pattern for the skirt.
+I made a bag out of it first, and this week I hope to sew a summer skirt.
+If, once finished, it looks good, I will post some pictures.
+I should probably take a picture of the handmade bag, too.
+I have found what looks to be a good free sewing pattern for the skirt.

 embroidered sweet peas

-This isn’t my hand, it belongs to my blanket wanting Sister in Law.
-She is into embroidery and when she visited last Friday, she whipped it out whilst me and some other fab people did our crochet.
+This isn’t my hand; it belongs to my blanket-wanting sister-in-law.
+She is into embroidery, and when she visited last Friday, she whipped it out whilst me and some other fab people crocheted.
 I wanted to share it simply because I like it!

 blue anagallis

-Moving on from the crafting projects I am reminded that the garden is thirsty.
+Moving on from the crafting projects, I am reminded that the garden is thirsty.
 These Anagallis are my new favourite flower.
-For about five years it was a Salvia, which I think is called Cambridge Blue but my Mum gave me some Anagallis seedlings after I spotted it in her garden last summer.
-These guys look like they need a drink.
+For about five years, it was a Salvia, which I think is called Cambridge Blue, but my Mum gave me some Anagallis seedlings after I spotted it in her garden last summer.
+These guys look like they need a drink; they are a bit hot.

 summer garden flowers